alyraffauf/nixcfg/homeManagerModules/desktop/sway/README.md

 - SUPER + S: Switch to scratchpad (overlay).
 - SUPER SHIFT + S: Move window to scratchpad.

-### Submaps
+### Modes

-These submaps provide special modes where you are free to use various key binds without pressing the full key combo, because certain keys are assumed.
+These modes provide special submaps where you are free to use various key binds without pressing the full key combo, because certain keys are assumed.

-#### Resize Submap
+#### Resize Mode

 - CTRL ALT + R: Enter resize mode.